 Was sagen Leute, die Deep Reading schon probiert haben?

 “Deep Reading works like a magnifier: it exposes the meanings, mechanisms and secrets of literature.
-Michael’s class sharpened my sense for words, my own and others.”
-(Christian, Teilnehmer Deep Reading for Writers)
+Michael’s class sharpened my sense for words, my own and others.
+Michael’s class sharpened my sense for words, my own and others.
+I learned a lot – and have now got my first short story published. ” (Christian, Teilnehmer Deep Reading for Writers)

 “The Meetup format of these sessions is very interesting as they offer spontaneous and best practice ideas of how to approach writing whatever the style in a semi-structured format.